ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 **Running an example test case with hardware**

-In this example, we assume that a compatible board has been connected to the computer and that an application binary for the board is available.
+In this example, we assume that you have connected a compatible board to the computer and that an application binary for the board is available.
 The referred test case is available in [the Icetea GitHub repository](https://github.com/ARMmbed/icetea/blob/master/examples/test_cmdline.py).